 How is VoIP traffic prioritization accomplished?

-Should it reside in routers or in Ethernet LAN switches?
+in routers or in Ethernet LAN switches?

 Quality of service can be accomplished either in your equipment (layer 3 components) or via a bandwidth manager such as Packeteer's product.
 A bit in the IP header is changed to indicate what priority the packet should be processed.
 The quality of service bit is the first bit of the type of service byte.
 There are newer methods (DiffServe) but it functions relatively the same way.